-View and listen to our mental health podcasts and webinars to better navigate the COVID-19 pandemic.
+View and listen to our podcasts and webinars on mental health.

-Many in our healthcare community have found themselves at the forefront of the Coronavirus (COVID-19) crisis and dealing with challenges from this uncertain time, including mental health concerns.
+Many individuals in our healthcare community were at the forefront of the Coronavirus (COVID-19) pandemic.
 The well-being of our healthcare professionals is critically important to us.
-ARDMS and our family of certification councils, have provided you with mental health podcasts, webinars and other resources to help you navigate the ever-changing environment of the COVID-19 pandemic.
+ARDMS and our family of certification councils, have curated the below mental health resources for you.
+Read more below.

 Inteleos/APA Webinar Series